DJI Phantom: Phantom 3 series

 In April 2015, DJI released the first two third-generation Phantom models; the Phantom 3 Professional and Phantom 3 Advanced.
-The Phantom 3 introduced a visual positioning system, allowing it to hold its position without GPS.
-The drone uses a Lightbridge video transmission system, replacing the Wi-Fi system of previous models.
-Both models feature a Sony Exmor 1/2.3" camera, with the Professional being capable of shooting 4K video at 30 FPS while the Advanced is limited to 2.7K video.
+The Phantom 3 introduced a visual positioning system, allowing it to hold its position without GPS and improving positioning indoors and outdoors.
+The drone uses a Lightbridge video transmission system, allowing for stable connection up to 5km and replacing the Wi-Fi system of previous models, though range limitations vary by market.
+Both models feature a Sony Exmor 1/2.3" camera, with the Professional being capable of shooting 4K video at 30 FPS while the Advanced is limited to 2.7K video at 30 FPS.
 Both models are also capable of shooting 1080p video at 60 FPS, use GPS and GLONASS for navigation, and are powered by a 4480 mAh battery, giving them a flight time of approximately 23 minutes.

 The Phantom 3 Standard was released in August 2015 as a cheaper alternative to the Advanced and Professional.
 Like the previous models, the Standard features a 1/2.3" camera, which is capable of shooting both 2.7K and 1080p video at 30 FPS as well as 720p video at 60 FPS.
 Unlike the other models, Standard retains the Wi-Fi transmission system and lacks the vision positioning system as well as GLONASS compatibility.

 The Phantom 3 4K was released in January 2016.
 Similar to the Standard, the Phantom 3 4K is uses a Wi-Fi video transmission system, but is also fitted with the visual positioning system and 4K Sony Exmor camera of the Professional.

 The Phantom 3 SE was originally released exclusively in China in early March 2017, though a worldwide release came in August of that year to select markets.
 An improved version of the Phantom 3 4K, the SE's video transmission system was upgraded to transmit live 720p video to the controller, up from the 4K's 480p live video.
 The drone's range was also increased from 1.2 km to 4 km, though this is restricted in some markets.
 The SE uses the same 4480 mAh battery as previous models, though flight time was slightly increased to 25 minutes.